 Kota is the ever-charming city that lies majestically on the Chambal River, in the north Indian state of Rajasthan.
 It is a fairly popular tourist destination in the region, given that it is home to some of the most visited attractions in the northern parts of the country.
-It also houses amazing hotels and Oyo rooms to accommodate travelers from afar.
-A trip to this destination is guaranteed to be pure bliss, and it is one of those places where you don’t need a formal itinerary since you will always find plenty of things to do, see and, of course, eat.
+It also houses amazing hotels, vacation rentals and accommodations such as Oyo rooms to accommodate travelers from afar.
+A trip to this destination is guaranteed to be pure bliss, and it is one of those places where you don’t need a formal itinerary since you will always find plenty of things to do, see and, of course, eat biryani at the best non-veg restaurant.
 If you fancy this as a destination during your trip to India, read below to learn about some of the top things Kota is famous for.
-These will give you an idea of some of the things and experiences that you shouldn’t miss during your trip.

 India needs no introduction when it comes to the jewelry world.
 Their ladies are among the best-ornamented humans in the world is not just a flatter, but an actual statement of fact.
 The land is so blessed with lots of minerals, including gold, out of which Indian jewelers are able to craft all types of attractive jewelry.
 When it Kota, one of the gold capitals in the country, make sure to buy some gold jewelry.